pmagdon/cloud_detection/docs/source/results.rst

    :width: 45%
    :align:   center

    Figure 5: Image of date 2015-04-09.
-The reflectance values are between 9 and 12%.
+The reflectance values are between 9 and 12%

+.. _variations-red:

 Variations on red-blue parameter
 --------------------------------
 The red-blue test should be able to reclassify wrongly cloud-tagged pixels by the blue test, which are really cloud free.
-This reclassification should occur especially in agricultural or forest landcovers where the cropping or the drying of the vegetation theoretically provokes a higher reflection on the red band than in the blue band.
+This reclassification should occur especially in agricultural or forest landcover where the cropping or the drying of the vegetation theoretically provokes a higher reflection on the red band than in the blue band.
 By running the algorithm with different values for the red blue parameter, we conclude that possible values for this test are between 1 and 2.
 With higher values, the test doesn't reclassify any pixels.